xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    #.
 In the *C/C++ Application* field, browse for the compiled XE file
    #.
 Ensure the *XTAG-2* device is selected in the `Target:` adapter list
    #.
 Click **Run**
+   # Wait for the configuration completion messages in XDE console for all UART's before proceeding with the Demo.

 Demo Application
 ++++++++++++++++